George-br/askOpenRouter/readme.md

 ## Key Features

-* **Quick Access**: Open the chat interface anytime with a global shortcut.
+* Quick Access: Open the chat interface anytime with a global shortcut.
-* **Conversation Management**: Start a fresh conversation or continue your previous exchange.
+* Conversation Management: Start a fresh conversation or continue your previous exchange.
-* **Smart Free Model Rotation**: Automatically selects a random free model to optimize daily usage quotas.
+* Smart Free Model Rotation: Automatically selects a random free model to optimize daily usage quotas.
-* **Manual Model Selection**: Choose a specific model (including paid models) from the settings panel.
+* Manual Model Selection: Choose a specific model (including paid models) from the settings panel.
-* **Accessible Results**: View responses in a clear, easy-to-navigate window with optional full history display.
+* Accessible Results: View responses in a clear, easy-to-navigate window with optional full history display.

 ## Configuration: Obtaining and Installing Your API Key